 One of my favorite jamu (herbal tonics) from Indonesia is the Kunir Asem.
 It is a combination of Turmeric and Tamarind blended in a superjuice (as I like to call it) with water, lime, a pinch of salt and palm sugar (or agave/honey.)
 Together, turmeric and tamarind together have a positive effect on your digestive system and helps fight inflammation in your system.
-But sometimes I don’t feel like making up a beverage – it’s not so convenient, but I know what is – breakfast.
-And brunch.
+But sometimes I don’t feel like making up a beverage – it’s not so convenient, but I know what is – breakfast or brunch.
 We all enjoy it so why not combine that Indonesian grassy spice of turmeric and the tangy sweet flavor of tamarind fruit in our everyday routine?
-Make the exotic accessible in this easy to make recipe I created this weekend on my own leisurely brunch – and for sure I’ll be making it again!
+Make the exotic accessible, in this easy-to-make recipe I created for my “secluded weekend on my own” leisurely brunch – and for sure I’ll be making it again!

 And for all things JUARA Skincare that contain Turmeric, click HERE to see and learn about how Turmeric can benefit your skin!
 (I, for one, made the recipe below after applying the Turmeric Antioxidant Radiance Mask for a full experience and inspiration!)

 Scrambled Turmeric Eggs with Tamarind Sauce – Serves 1.

 3 Tbsp milk

 1 clove garlic, finely chopped (or garlic powder as a shortcut)